 Kaul holds two master’s degrees in engineering, from Colorado State University and Pennsylvania State University, as well as a bachelor’s degree in electrical engineering from National Institute of Technology, Surat in India.

-Mark Beccue is a principal analyst contributing to Tractica’s User Interface Technologies practice, with a focus on virtual reality, augmented reality, virtual digital assistants, natural language processing, and other intelligent interfaces and collaboration tools.
+Mark Beccue is a principal analyst contributing to Tractica’s Artificial Intelligence and User Interface Technologies practices, with a focus on intelligent interfaces and collaboration tools, as well as key application markets for AI.
 Beccue, who is based in Tampa, is a veteran market research analyst with more than 20 years of experience in market and business strategy.

 Prior to joining Tractica, Beccue was an independent consultant and industry analyst who provided clients with custom and syndicated qualitative market analysis and insights, with a primary emphasis on mobile consumer trends.
 Previously, he was a senior market intelligence analyst at Syniverse with responsibility for identifying key market trends, market barriers, and market opportunities for the company within the evolving mobile ecosystem.
 Beccue also served as a senior analyst at ABI Research, where he concentrated on mobile consumer trends, mobile applications, and mobile payments.
 Beccue was previously vice president at Tucker/Hall, a public relations and marketing consulting firm.